Gozala/workspace/pages/CAR Lisp.md

-- What if we defined kind of Lisp in CAR format
+- What if we defined kind of Lisp in CAR format.
+We do not need that many opera